faenrandir/a_careful_examination/documents/about_apostates.md

 Teachings of Presidents of the Church: Joseph Smith, [Chapter 27: Beware the Bitter Fruits of Apostasy](https://www.lds.org/manual/teachings-joseph-smith/chapter-27?lang=eng)

-### Those who leave will be be burned and become darkened
+### Those who leave become darkened and will be burned

 > There is a superior intelligence bestowed upon such as obey the Gospel with full purpose of heart, which, if sinned against, the apostate is left naked and destitute of the Spirit of God, and he is, in truth, nigh unto cursing, and his end is to be burned.
 When once that light which was in them is taken from them they become as much darkened as they were previously enlightened, and then, no marvel, if all their power should be enlisted against the truth, and they, Judas-like, seek the destruction of those who were their greatest benefactors.